jpettersson/autoversion/README.md

 # This block should return a valid Semantic object.
 Typically it will read a file and parse it.
 read_version do
-  # Return a valid Semantic object
+  # Should return a string representation of a semantic version
 end

-# This block should take a Semantic object and persist it.
+# This block takes the current and next version (strings).
 Usually this means rewriting some version file.
-write_version do |semver|
+write_version do |currentVersion, nextVersion|
-  # Write a Semantic object
+  # Write the new version to a file
 end

 after :version do
   # Run some command after any versioning action
-  # Example: Export a .crx file, copy & name it for Blackberry
+  # Example: Run a package script, trigger CI, etc.
 end

 after :patch do